KarlGW/azfunc/README.md

     app.AddFunction("hello-http", azfunc.HTTPTrigger(func(ctx *azfunc.Context, trigger *triggers.HTTP) error {
-        // Parse the incoming trigger body into the custom type.
+        // Parse the incoming trigger body into the custom type. var t test
-        // To get the raw data of the body, use trigger.Data instead. var t test
         if err := trigger.Parse(&t); err != nil {
             // Send response back to caller.